SV-X/Space_Invaders_Grapefruit/README.txt

 As I am not an artist, I did not design any sprites myself.
-However, I did draw them/recreate them myself via Krita.
+However, I did draw/recreate them myself via Krita.

 [Sources]